Saurinpatel20/Spotify-Node-Wrapper/README.md

      });
    ```

-   You can similarly call other functions such as `searchTracks`, passing in the access token and relevant parameters.
+   You can similarly call other functions, passing in the access token and relevant parameters.

 4. Make sure you handle asynchronous operations properly by using `async/await` or promises, depending on your preference and the capabilities of the functions you are using.

-Make sure to replace `'your-access-token'` and `'your-album-id'` with the actual values for your application.
+Make sure to replace `'your-album-id'` with the actual values for your use case.
 Additionally, ensure proper error handling in your code to handle any potential errors that may occur during the API requests.

 ## API Reference

 Yet to be completed.
 Refer to code for more information until this is complete.

+### getSpotifyAccessToken
+Get a Spotify access token for the given client ID, client secret, and redirect URI.

 ### getAlbum
 Retrieves detailed information about a specific album.